Mistakes To Avoid When Choosing An Interior Designer.

 Nowadays, most of these materials can be easily obtained from the background check stage, even before making initial contact - A little internet research and you're good.

-It goes without saying that even at the stage of the first face-to-face meeting with your potential future designer, it is highly recommended that you ask for evidence concerning their professional abilities.
+It goes without saying that even at the stage of the first face-to-face meeting with your potential future designer, it is highly recommended you ask for portfolios concerning their professional abilities.
 It is not the time to be friendly and agreeable.
 On the contrary, you must be assertive.

 Don't be shy - get the information you need!

-It follows then that the second mistake to avoid when hiring a designer for your home is not doing background checks that are thorough enough.
+It follows then that the second mistake to avoid when hiring a designer for your home is not thoroughly doing background checks.

 3. Match expectations.